Maquis (World War II): Operations

+In March 1944, with the Allies gaining ascendancy, Maquis groups intensified their operations.
+In reaction to their weakening power, the occupiers and Vichy collaborationists began a terror campaign throughout France, enacted by German military units and the Milice.
+This included reprisals by SS troops against civilians living in areas where the French resistance was active, such as the Oradour-sur-Glane, the Maillé and the Tulle massacres.
+The Maquisards exacted their revenge, both at the time with reactive atrocities and later in the épuration sauvage (lit. 'savage purge': 'savage' or 'wild' intended to indicate it was undertaken before the rule of law was reestablished) that took place after the war's end.

 In French Indochina, the local resistance fighting the Japanese since 1941 was backed up by a special forces airborne commando unit created by de Gaulle in 1943, and known as the Corps Léger d'Intervention (CLI).
 They were supplied by airlifts of the British Force 136.

 Politics

-Politically, the Maquis included socialists, communists, and anarchists.
+Politically, the Maquis included right-wing nationalists, liberals, socialists, communists, and anarchists.
 Some Maquis bands that operated in southwest France were composed entirely of left-wing Spanish veterans of the Spanish Civil War.
 Spanish Civil War veteran Carlos Romero Giménez was a centrist republican operating from Bordeaux.

-According to Matthew Cobb, the Communist maquis groups adopted more active and immediate guerrilla tactics to combat the Nazis, while the groups affiliated with De Gaulle were asked to wait for a larger attack later in the war.
+According to Matthew Cobb, the Communist Maquis groups adopted more active and immediate guerrilla tactics to combat the Nazis, while the groups affiliated with De Gaulle were asked to wait for a larger attack later in the war.
 Thus, some maquis joined Communist groups simply to be part of a more active resistance movement and not because of their politics.
-Georges Guingouin was one of the most active Communist maquis leaders.
+Georges Guingouin was one of the most active Communist Maquis leaders.

-The British Special Operations Executive (SOE) helped the Maquis who were affiliated with the Free French with supplies and agents, help which was not extended to the Communist maquis groups.
+The British Special Operations Executive (SOE) helped the Maquis who were affiliated with the Free French with supplies and agents, help which was not extended to the Communist Maquis groups.
 The American Office of Strategic Services (OSS) also began to send its own agents to France in cooperation with the SOE and the French BCRA agents, as part of Operation Jedburgh.